-Department lacked comprehensive conflict-of-interest policies and procedures other conflict-of-interest policies and procedures.
+The Department had not developed comprehensive internal conflict-of-interest policies and procedures, which contributed to the problems noted previously.
+Specifically, although the Department had policies and procedures to address conflicts that may arise from secondary employment, it had not developed any other conflict-of-interest policies and procedures.
 For example, the Department had not developed policies and procedures that required all employees and public officers to complete a disclosure form upon hire or appointment, or that reminded them to update their form at least annually or as their circumstances change.
 Additionally, according to the Department, not ensuring that employees complete the required supplemental disclosure form for secondary employment was an oversight.
 As previously mentioned, the Department had not provided periodic conflict-of-interest training for employees which may have contributed to this oversight.